cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 #### Load Balancer

-This section allows to modify the following load balance
+Next we will discuss the options modify the load balance configurations:
-configruations:

 * Add remove http / https listeners
 * Serve http / https services on one or more ports